nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 ## Social Situations

-Parties, concerts, interviews, photoshoots, high-stakes texting, and other social situations can be valid, exciting encounters with obstacles and danger.
+Parties, concerts, interviews, photoshoots, high-stakes texting, and other social [[situations]] can be valid, exciting encounters with obstacles and danger.

 Set up some progress and danger tracks.
 By making social goals and risks explicit, the scene comes to life and every decision matters.
 You could start with an “Impress the Sponsor” track, and then a “Sponsor Leaves Party” track.
-Throw in a “Group of Mavens Get Annoyed” track and suddenly you have the beginnings of a social minefield akin to reality.
+Throw in a “Group of [[The Mavens|Mavens]] Get Annoyed” track and suddenly you have the beginnings of a social minefield akin to reality.

 And don’t forget to slam them!
 Slams can represent all sorts of social and mental damage, like embarrassment, confusion, over-caffeination, and stress.
 I mean, what’s more stressful than a party?